fingertrick/Microsoft-teams-docs/teams/connectors.md

 Connector cards support three types of actions:

 * `ActionCard`&emsp;Presents one or more input types and associated actions
-* `HttpPOST`&emsp;Issues a POST request to a URL
+* `HttpPOST`&emsp;Sends a POST request to a URL
-* `OpenUri*`&emsp;Opens a URI in a separate browser or app; optionally targets different URIs based on operating systems
+* `OpenUri`&emsp;Opens a URI in a separate browser or app; optionally targets different URIs based on operating systems

 (A fourth action, `ViewAction`, is still supported but no longer needed; use `OpenUri` instead.)